 TAYLOR: Find Your Five, which I was like: man, that’s so much better.
 For me, that’s my wife, right?
 She – when I’m on good terms – she’s going to help me out.
 But my mom lives pretty close.
 She’s on my list.
 We had nine months together in the womb.
 Those were good times, Carl.
 So, she’s probably gonna help.
 I’ve got a friend in the neighborhood.
 A colleague at work.
 I’ve got a friend at church, right?
 So, these are people that I’ve said, hey, if it all goes down, your phone might ring, and here’s what I’m going to need.

 And so, I can’t expect that any one of them is going to be available all the time, but yeah, I can expect that one of the five is going to be available.
 But that’s that important side of the preparedness coin we don’t spend enough time talking about, and that is: what can we do as individuals to prepare.
 And then, I think if the answer is, “hey, I’m good to go,” okay, well then we have a responsibility to make sure that the people that we have influence with and that we interact with are also empowered, right?
 We can’t say, well, one and done [and] I’m good, right?
 We have to be able to empower other people also.

-And that does it for this show.
+And that does it for the show.
 Disability Rap is produced and edited by Carl Sigmond.
-Courtney Williams is our production assistant.
-To listen to this show again, go to FREED.org/disabilityrap or wherever you get your podcasts.
-We’re brought to you by KVMR in partnership with FREED, and we’re distributed by PRX, the Public Radio Exchange.
-I’m Carly Pacheco for another edition of Disability Rap.
+Courtney Williams is our Production Assistant.
+You can go to our website, disabilityrap.org, to listen to past shows, read transcripts, and subscribe to the Disability Rap podcast.
+You can also subscribe to our podcast by searching Disability Rap on any of the major podcast platforms.
+We are brought to you by KVMR in partnership with FREED, and we’re distributed by PRX, the Public Radio Exchange.
+I’m Carly Pacheco with Carl Sigmond for another edition of Disability Rap.